tamarin-prover/tamarin-prover/CONTRIBUTING.md

         (e) try 'Loading a new theory' from the start page

-   7. Bump version number to even minor version in cabal files and code, commit version bump, merge from 'develop' into 'master', then use GitHub "Release" functionality to prepare the release.
+   7. Bump version number to even minor version in cabal files and code, commit version bump, by running the 'version-change.sh' script as described in its comments.
+Then merge from 'develop' into 'master' and use "Release" functionality to prepare the release.

 2. Update the Homebrew tap at tamarin-prover/homebrew-tap: